Skip to main content

 The replacement NVIDIA SN2100 switch must have the following characteristics:

-• Console access to the replacement switch is in place.
+• Console access to the replacement switch must be in place.

-• The appropriate RCF and Cumulus operating system image is loaded onto the switch.
+• The appropriate RCF and Cumulus operating system image must be loaded onto the switch.

-• Initial customization of the switch is complete.
+• Initial customization of the switch must be complete.

 Procedure summary